The BEST First-Time Solo Female Backpacking Guide

-Are you wondering how to plan your first backpacking trip as a solo female traveler?
-I’ve got you covered!
+If you want to book your first solo female backpacking trip and don’t know where to start, I’ve got you covered!

-In fact, it took me years to accumulate the courage to book a ticket for my first solo trip!
-I did not even know where to start to plan my first solo backpacking trip.
+It took me years to gather the courage to book a ticket for my first solo trip!

-Disclaimer: This post may contain affiliate links, which means I may receive a commission, at no extra cost to you, if you make a purchase through a link.
-I hope you find the information here helpful!
+Disclaimer: This post may contain affiliate links, which means I may receive a commission, at no extra cost to you, if you purchase through a link.
+See my Disclosure Policy for more information.

 Go local or stay close to home

-For my first trial solo trip, I went from my student town Leuven to the capital of Belgium, Brussels.
-I even asked other tourists to take photos of me!
-It might sound frivolous to somebody who is naturally extroverted.
-To all my introverts, you know what it feels like!
+For my first trial solo trip, I went from my student town Leuven to Brussels.
+Yes, I even asked tourists to take my photo!
+That may seem easy to extroverts, but introverts I know you get it.

 Go to the most popular backpacking destination.